British Gymnastics Foundation Privacy Notice

 - Any processing based on legitimate interests

-- Any automated decision making including profiling (which is only undertake for marketing activities).
+- Any automated decision-making including profiling (which is only undertaken for marketing activities)

 - Your personal information being used for direct marketing activities